 Our project in the year 2026: The primary school in Walmer Township, South Africa

 This year, we are running to support the construction of a community hall for Walmer Primary School in the township of the same name near Gqeberha (Port Elizabeth) in South Africa.
-The children who attend this school grow up in a highly disadvantaged neighborhood facing existential challenges.
-Together with our South African project partner Masifunde, we aim to create a positive learning environment in this socially difficult context—one that enables holistic, high‑quality education.
+The children who attend this school grow up in a highly disadvantaged neighborhood and face existential challenges.
+Together with our South African project partner Masifunde, we aim to create a positive learning environment in this socially difficult context—one that enables comprehensive high‑quality education.

-To make this possible, the school will undergo a fundamental transformation.
-The current state of the school does not invite learning; the surroundings resemble a dumping ground.
-In addition, the school lacks an assembly hall and classrooms.
-The planned hall will provide space for school assemblies, sports, and cultural activities—helping to strengthen community spirit, motivation, and interactive learning.
-The people from the neighborhood will also be able to use the hall, creating a strong connection between the school and the township.
+To make this possible, the school will undergo an extensive transformation.
+The current state of the school does not invite learning; the surroundings resemble a dump.
+In addition, the school does not have an assembly hall or enough classrooms.
+The planned hall will provide space for school assemblies, sports and cultural activities, which will help reinforce community spirit, motivation and interactive learning.
+The people from the neighborhood will also be able to use the hall, creating a stronger connection between the school and the township.
 The local city administration is supporting the project with infrastructure measures.

-The planned community hall will enhance the school as a holistic, motivating and welcoming place of learning.
-It will offer space for school assemblies, sports, and cultural activities.
-The residents of the Walmer Township will also be able to use the hall, creating a close connection between the school and the local community.
+The planned community hall will enhance the school as a motivating and welcoming place of learning.
+It will offer space for school assemblies, sports and cultural activities.
+The residents of the Walmer Township will also be able to use the hall, creating a closer connection between the school and the local community.

 Learn more about the school at